Typhoon Mangkhut Nears South China After Lashing Philippines

 In flood-prone coastal areas like Tai-O fishing village, some prepared to evacuate to one of dozens of government relief centers.
 But many resolved to ride out the storm, fortifying their homes with flood barriers and hoping for minimal impact.

-“My mum used to live on a boat,” one resident told the Morning Post.
+“My mum used to live on a boat,” one resident told the Post.
 “She knows if we will need to evacuate.”

 The village on Hong Kong’s Lantau Island, experienced catastrophic flooding during last year’s Typhoon Hato, which caused up to HK$8 million ($1 million) in damage.
 The nearby gambling enclave of Macau suffered extensive damage and at least nine deaths.